Gail Kim: Hall of Famer (2016–2017)

-On June 14, 2016, Kim was announced as the first female inductee into the TNA Wrestling Hall of Fame.
+On June 14, 2016, Kim was the first female inducted into the TNA Wrestling Hall of Fame.
 Shortly after, on October 2 at Bound for Glory she defeated Maria Kanellis for the Impact Women's Knockout Championship, winning the title for the record-tying sixth time which she had to vacate a week later after sustaining a back injury that forced her to take a few months off in-ring competition, during which Kim made a few appearances in November and December as she showed her support for Jade who feuded with Rosemary for the vacant championship.

-On the July 6, 2017, episode of the recently rebranded GFW Impact!, Kim returned to announce her legit retirement that is about to take place at the end of 2017.
+On the July 6, 2017, episode of the recently rebranded GFW Impact!, Kim returned to state her (legit) intention to retire at the end of 2017.
 A month later, on August 17, at Destination X, Kim faced Sienna for the Unified GFW Knockouts Championship which she was unsuccessful to win due to interference by the return of her old rival Taryn Terrell.
 On November 5 at Bound for Glory (in what was supposed to be a fatal–four-way match between Kim, Sienna, Allie and Terrell but reverted to a three–way after Terrell's release from the company) Kim competed in her final match where she won the Impact Knockouts Championship for a record-breaking seventh time.
-The next night, she formally announced her retirement from professional wrestling and vacated the title in the process.
+The next night, she retired from professional wrestling and vacated the title in the process.